 So, Which is better?

 It all depends on the application and surroundings.

-An optical mouse, meanwhile, gets very reliable results on the typical mousepad and tend to cost less as well.
+On the flip side, optical mouses are super reliable with mousepads, and the cost is lower.
 This makes them good for gaming, house computers that always stay in one spot, and similar situations.